 A great example of dynamic web apps is the social network app Twitter.
 When you click the follow button, it turns blue.
-What actually happens is that you send a request to the server, which generates a response—the button changing its color.
+What happens is that you send a request to the server, which generates a response—the button changes its color.

 2. Static web apps

 For example, take ClientZen, one of Digitalya’s case studies.
 This is a customer experience management platform that uses artificial intelligence to assess client satisfaction.
 Data-driven analysis generates personality insights and actionable items you can use to improve your NPS scores and reduce the churn rate.